Skip to main content

 CallUUID=xyz789&Digits=1&From=+14155551234

-Your server checks the digit, looks up sales queue, returns XML to transfer:
+Your server checks the digit, looks up the sales queue, and returns XML to transfer the call:

 Your XML Response